Download in Microsoft Word format

 For New Year′s Day.

 The traditional texts for New Year′s Day did not allow for much in the way of subtlety.
 In general they formed an excuse to praise God and Christ, accompanied by an array of instruments, sometimes mentioned by name.
 The verses are likely to be statements of gratitude for the good things the passing year has brought and expressions of hope for a fruitful coming twelve months.
-Occasionally Bach and his librettist venture to express an image of some drama e.g. ′let Satan be crushed under our feet,′ (C 41/5), but in general the sentiments expressed are communal, formal, conventional, and lacking in nuance.
+Occasionally Bach and his librettist venture to express an image of some drama e.g. ′let Satan be crushed under our feet,′ (C 41/5), but in general the texts expressed are communal, formal, conventional, and lacking in nuance.

 C 171 begins with a chorus of considerable stature, eschewing the ritornello principles that had formed the basis of several of the large opening choruses of the third cycle.
 The instrumental forces are large, two oboes and strings (doubling the voices throughout in typical motet style) reinforced by three trumpets and drums.
 The first trumpet has a significant role as we shall see, but the other two, along with the drums, play only a subsidiary part, doing little more than reinforcing the final cadences.

-The lack of an opening instrumental section means that the first words of the text have an immediate impact.
+The lack of an opening instrumental section means that the first words of the text have immediate impact.
 Bach sets them—-Gott, wei dein Name—-God, as is Your name—-to a stark, unadorned rhythm of minims and crotchets declaimed by the tenors, doubled by the violas and underpinned by the continuo.

 This turns out to be a fugal subject in what transpires to be the first of two fugato sections.
 The initial order of entries is tenor, alto, soprano and bass with the strings and oboes joining in to double the singers and buttress the texture.
 Once again the additive nature of the fugal exposition (voice adding to voice) is entirely appropriate, since the mounting of the lines of counterpoint, reinforced by the addition of the extra instruments, conveys a sense of God′s renown spreading throughout the entire world.
 His name is called at the beginning in the most unambiguous of terms, and the musical texture, instrumentation and dynamics all mushroom to depict the proliferating universality of God′s reputation.